Charleston, South Carolina: History

 The Pink House, at 17 Chalmers Street, was built of Bermudian limestone between 1694 and 1712 and is the oldest stone building in Charleston.

-Native American settlement
+Pre-Columbian Era

 The unified Cusabo people (including sub tribes such as Kiawah) and the Ittiwan people inhabited the area prior to colonial settlement.
 They were known as "Settlement Indians" by colonists.

 Colonial era (1670–1776)

 A map of the "Several Nations of Indians to the Northwest of South Carolina" or the "Catawba Deerskin Map", an annotated copy of a hand-painted deerskin original made by a Catawba chief for Governor Francis Nicholson.
 "This map describing the scituation [sic] of the several nations of Indians to the NW of South Carolina was coppyed [sic] from a draught [sic] drawn & painted on a deer skin by an Indian Cacique and presented to Francis Nicholason Esqr.
 Governor of South Carolina by whom it is most humbly dedicated to his Royal Highness George, Prince of Wales".